DrMouhamadIbrahim/PortfolioProjects/Analyzing COVID-19 Trends (2020-2021 Data)/README.md

 - Assessed vaccination progress by calculating dynamic vaccination rates, demonstrating that the U.S. had vaccinated over 68% of its population with at least one dose by the analysis end date.

 ## Contact
-For more information, reach out to [Your Email].
+For more information, reach out to mouhamaad.ibrahim@gmail.com.